"When you do the common things in life in an uncommon way, you will command the attention of the world."

 Other resources that were used as a guide and inspiration include the following:

-Irucka and Obiora discussed their edible forest garden plans with their late cousin Kevin C. Martin, who shared similar sentiments about Martin Acres.
-In 2013, they began assisting Kevin with his venture of raising European honeybees on Martin Acres.
+We discussed our edible forest garden plans with our late cousin Kevin C. Martin, who shared similar sentiments about Martin Acres.
+In 2013, we began assisting Kevin with his venture of raising European honeybees on Martin Acres.
 The honey that Kevin produced until his untimely death in October 2018 is known as Mom Bea’s Wildflower Honey.

-Obiora and Irucka shared the following resources with their family to help them better understand the concept of a forest garden:
+In addition we shared the following resources with our family to help them better understand the concept of a forest garden:

 In November 2014, we were assisted by Obiora’s friend, Josephine (aka Josie) Dykas, who is half Yaqui.
 She helped us to transplant Newtown Pippin [heirloom apple], Black Twig [heirloom apple], Arkansas Black [heirloom apple], Conference [heirloom pear], Red Clapp’s Favorite [heirloom pear], Anjou (Beurre d’ Anjou) [heirloom peach], Frost [heirloom peach], J.H.
 Hale [heirloom peach], Dixon [heirloom peach], Cypress [native], Roughleaf Dogwood [native], Grey Dogwood [native], Green Ash [native], White Ash [native], River Birch [native], Eastern Redbud [native], Black Walnut [native], Yellow‐Poplar [native], Hazelnut [native], Southern Red Oak [native], Wild Black Cherry [native], Elderberry [native], Red Plum [native], Swamp White Oak [native], Red buckeye [native], Pawpaw [native], and Black Gum bare root plants and/or trees.
 Prior to her assisting with the transplanting, Josephine smudged and purified the perimeter of our two acres and Irucka dowsed the land with a biodynamic preparation.